-We are a leading clinical-stage genome editing company developing potentially curative therapies leveraging CRISPR-based technologies.
+We are a leading clinical-stage gene editing company, focused on developing potentially curative therapies using CRISPR/Cas9-based technologies.
 Our objective is to build a sustainable company delivering on our commitment to the patients we serve, our employees, our community, our environment, and our stockholders.
 We believe that we have a corporate responsibility to foster a diverse and collaborative environment and to have a positive impact on our employee community and the communities in which we work and live.
 We believe the success of our mission largely depends on our ability to attract and retain highly skilled employees.
 We support programs and initiatives that foster employee engagement, diversity, equity and inclusion, career development, and environmental and social responsibility, while providing competitive compensation and benefits.
 We believe that focusing on those programs will attract a diverse population of employees who will bring innovative ideas and creative solutions that will enable the achievement of our goals.

 Our nominating and corporate governance committee is responsible for overseeing the Company's assessment, strategy and management of ESG responsibilities.
 In recognition of the importance of ESG, the board of directors regularly receives updates on the Company's progress on ESG-related initiatives, such as human capital management, diversity, equity and inclusion initiatives and cybersecurity.
-In 2022, the nominating and corporate governance committee also began to have an annual ESG status update from management that includes progress being made on the Company's ESG reporting to increase transparency.
-The Company will be releasing its 2023 Corporate Responsibility Report on May 1, 2023, which will be available on the Company's website in the "Investors & Media" section at www.intelliatx.com.
+The nominating and corporate governance committee also has an annual ESG status update from management that includes progress being made on the Company's ESG reporting to increase transparency.
+The Company will be releasing its 2024 Corporate Responsibility Report on April 29, 2024, which will be available on the Company's website in the "Investors & Media" section at www.intelliatx.com.